Ragamuffin Cat Characteristics (Quick Facts)

 Brush your cat with a stainless-steel comb twice a week to keep it in pristine condition.
 This way you will remove loose hair and distribute skin oils through the length of coat.

-However, they need to be brushed with a slicker brush regularly if you don’t want to deal with loose cat hairs and frequent vacuuming.
+However, they need to be brushed regularly if you don’t want to deal with loose cat hairs and frequent vacuuming.

 In this section, we answer frequently asked questions about the Ragamuffin Cat.
 Read on to learn more about this affectionate and gentle breed.